Stirling-Tools/Stirling-PDF/PipelineFeature.md

 10. **Note on Web UI Limitations**
     - The current web UI version does not support operations that require multiple different types of inputs, such as adding a separate image to a PDF.

+### Current Limitations
+- Cannot have more than one of the same operation
+- Cannot input additional files via UI
+- All files and operations run in serial mode